chuck-livingston/alexander-invariants/README.md

 # Alexander Invariants

-This repository contains tools for computing Alexander invariants of knots:
-"alexander_invariants.ipynb" gives a basic tutorial.
+This repository contains SageMath tools for computing Alexander invariants of knots.
+The Jupyter notebook "alexander_invariants.ipynb" gives a basic tutorial.
+Be sure your kernel is SageMath.

 ---